spiwokv/Rtutorial/lessons/03_data.md

 ```R
 volby[1,]
 ```
-Colums can be selected by:
+Columns can be selected by:
 ```R
 volby[,4]
 ```